DonFidelis/JavaScript/README.md

 # JavaScript
-Repo of my Javascript portfolio
+Repo of my Javascript portfolio and small projects to showcase my javascript skills